 Year 1 – end of program

-The graduate student annual evaluation process provides an opportunity for trainees and their graduate advisory committee to assess the student’s progress within their graduate program and discuss expectations and goals for the upcoming academic year.
+The graduate student annual evaluation process allows trainees and their graduate advisory committee to assess the student’s progress within their graduate program and discuss expectations and goals for the upcoming academic year.

 In addition to establishing an annual record of achievement, this evaluation documents remediation strategies and guidance provided to address competencies and/or learning outcomes that require improvement.

-The CVMBS graduate student annual evaluation forms are to be completed in conjunction with the annual graduate advisory committee meeting to ensures that the assessment reflects feedback provided at the meeting.
+The VMBS graduate student annual evaluation forms are to be completed in conjunction with the annual graduate advisory committee meeting to ensure that the assessment reflects feedback provided at the meeting.

 Years 2 – 3

-The graduate student must meet all of the OGAPS eligibility requirements to apply to take the preliminary examination:
+The graduate student must meet all of the GPS eligibility requirements to apply to take the preliminary examination: